 The Peninsula is dominated by the Corcovado National Park with its vast array of native wildlife including endangered species and Costa Rica's big cats.
 Guided jungle adventures can be arranged from Puerto Jiménez.
 Marine enthusiasts and beach lovers will enjoy the attractions of Drake Bay, Caño Island marine reserve and the surf beaches of Cabo Matapalo and Carate.

 Puerto Jiménez is the peninsula's largest town and provides a great base for exploring the region, providing easy access to both the vast expanse of the Parque Nacional Corcovado for hiking and wildlife and the emerald waters of the Golfo Dulce for beaches and surf.

 Immersing volunteers into its unspoilt natural beauty and providing a genuine insight into the 'Tico' way of life; Osa peninsula is the genuine article!

-See the Additional Info. section for examples of optional weekend excursions.
+See the Additional Info. section for examples of optional excursions in the area.

 Start Dates & Duration

-This project is available year-round with arrivals every SUNDAY.
-Volunteers can choose to participate for periods ranging from 1 week to 8 weeks.
-Longer stays can be arranged directly with the local team, but will be subject to availability and individual visa conditions.
+This project is available year-round with arrivals every SATURDAY.
+Volunteers can choose to participate for periods ranging from 1 week to 4 weeks.
+Longer stays can be arranged directly with the local team, subject to availability and individual visa conditions.

 For current available start dates please check the calendar on the right.